-Understanding The Cycle Of Fatigue And Anxiety
+Understanding The Cycle Of Anxiety and Fatigue

-Medically reviewed by Andrea Brant, LMHC
+Medically reviewed by Andrea Brant, LMHC and Corey Pitts, MA, LCMHC, LCAS, CCS

-Updated April 22, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 Anxiety is a normal human emotion that virtually everyone will experience from time to time.
-However, when it’s experienced chronically due to an anxiety disorder, it can have a variety of negative impacts on daily functioning and health.
+However, when it’s experienced chronically due to an anxiety disorder, it can have a variety of negative impacts on daily functioning and both physical and mental health.
 One of these potential effects is fatigue and issues related to sleep.
 Here, we’ll take a closer look at the relationship between fatigue and anxiety and cover some strategies that may help.

 iStock/Rawpixel